Hardware-efficient entangled measurements for variational quantum algorithms: Abstract

 \section{Abstract}

-Variational algorithms have received significant attention in recent years due to their potential to solve practical problems in noisy intermediate-scale quantum (NISQ) devices.
-A fundamental step of these algorithms is the evaluation of the expected value of Hamiltonians, and hence, efficient schemes to perform this task are required.
+Variational algorithms have received significant attention in recent years due to their potential to solve practical problems using noisy intermediate-scale quantum (NISQ) devices.
+A fundamental step of these algorithms is the evaluation of the expected value of Hamiltonians, and hence efficient schemes to perform this task are required.
 The standard approach employs local measurements of Pauli operators and requires a large number of circuits.
-An alternative is to make use of entangled measurements, which significantly reduces the number of circuits if the measurement involves entangling gates between nonphysically connected qubits, introducing additional intermediate entangling operations that increase the depth of the circuits.
-As a solution to this problem we propose hardware-efficient entangled measurements (HEEM), that is, measurements that only permit entanglement between physically connected qubits.
+An alternative is to make use of entangled measurements, which might introduce additional gates between physically disconnected qubits that harm the performance.
+As a solution to this problem, we propose hardware-efficient entangled measurements (HEEM), that is, measurements that permit only entanglement between physically connected qubits.
 We show that this strategy enhances the evaluation of molecular Hamiltonians in NISQ devices by reducing the number of circuits required without increasing their depth.
 We provide quantitative metrics of how this approach offers better results than local measurements and arbitrarily entangled measurements.
-We estimate the ground state energy of the H $_2$O molecule with classical simulators and quantum hardware using the variational quantum eigensolver with HEEM.
+We estimate the ground-state energy of the H$_2$O molecule with classical simulators and quantum hardware using the variational quantum eigensolver with HEEM.